 Vehicles for Vision

-Vehicles for Vision accepts donations within a 35-mile radius of the greater Utica.
-It is a large area from Canastota New York in the west to Little Falls in the east, Hamilton in the south to Boonville in the north.
-If you would like to make an appointment to complete the paperwork, please contact Donna Shelton at firstname.lastname@example.org.
+Vehicles for Vision accepts donations within a 35-mile radius of the greater Utica and Syracuse areas.
+It is a large area from Canastota, New York, in the west to Little Falls in the east, Hamilton in the south to Boonville in the north.
+If you would like to make an appointment to complete the paperwork, please contact Steve Gannon at firstname.lastname@example.org.

 - It does not matter if your vehicle is running, although it’s nice if it is.
 As long as your car is complete we will take it.
 What does it mean to be “complete?”
 All the parts have to be there – radio, radiator, battery, engine, transmission, all body parts in their original place, all the glass intact, all four tires inflated.
 Body rust and minor accident damage is OK.